open-simh/.github/docs/simdocs/sigma_doc.md

 BA, HA, WA, DA specify that the input address is a byte, halfword, word, or doubleword address, respectively.
 The flags are:

--v input address is virtual
+\-v input address is virtual

--b output is byte address
+\-b output is byte address

--h output is halfword address
+\-h output is halfword address

--w output is word address (default)
+\-w output is word address (default)

--d output is doubleword address
+\-d output is doubleword address

 For example:

-SHOW --B CPU WA=100
+SHOW –B CPU WA=100

 Physical word 100: physical byte 400